-Question 57: Date of onset:
+Question 37: Date of diagnosis

-Enter the date of onset of the fungal infection.
-For suspected fungal infections, enter the date of a radiology test or date treatment was started as the date of onset.
+Enter the date of diagnosis of the fungal infection.
+For suspected fungal infections, enter the date of a radiology test or date treatment was started as the date of diagnosis.

-Fungal Infection Diagnosis Reporting Scenario:
+Fungal Infection Diagnosis Reporting Scenario

+p((.
 A recipient has a CT scan on 4/1/2015 due to a persistent cough.
 The CT scan documents multiple nodules.
 An Aspergillus galactomannan was drawn in the blood on 4/2/2015 and the patient underwent a bronchoscopy on 4/3/2015.
 Fluid from the bronchoaveolar lavage was stained for fungal elements and submitted for culture.
-The stain was positive for fungal elements and the culture grew Aspergillus.
-The blood galactomannan was also positive.
+The stain was positive for fungal elements and the culture grew Aspergillus The blood galactomannan was also positive.

-- The date of diagnosis of infection will be 4/2/2015.
-This is the date the galactomannan was obtained and positive. - If galactomannan was negative and the BAL negative, the date of infection would be 4/1/2015 (the date of the CT scan).
+p((. \ The date of diagnosis of infection will be 4/2/2015.
+This is the date the galactomannan was obtained and positive.

+p((. \ If galactomannan was negative and the BAL negative, the date of infection would be 4/1/2015 (the date of the CT scan).